 If an attempt is made to address this criminalisation through a legal intervention, what would be its impact?
-I posed this question to my interviewees from Pakistan and Bangladesh.
+This was one of the questions I posed to interviewees from Pakistan and Bangladesh.

-Summer rejected the idea of any legal intervention in Pakistan.
-She feared for those who are or will be directly affected:
+Summer rejected the idea of any legal intervention in Pakistan, fearing for those who are or will be directly affected:

 Queer people who could, would flee.
 Those who couldn't, would come under scrutiny in ways that they were not before.
-If an attempt was made to decriminalise it means an attempt would be made to remove or make ineffective a law that nobody uses.
+If an attempt was made to decriminalise, it means an attempt would be made to remove or make ineffective a law that nobody uses.
 It would only have a detrimental effect because the problem isn't that the law doesn't accept, the problem is that the society overwhelmingly rejects any and all homosexuality (Anon. (a) 2011).

-Another Lahore based activist, Farhan feared violent backlash.
+Farhan, another Lahore-based activist, feared a violent backlash.
 According to him: